-Want to learn more about how loft insulation works?
-Interested in free loft insulation grants or cavity wall insulation grants?
+Want to learn more about how loft insulation or cavity wall insulation works?
 Curious about the savings that home insulation can give you?
-Feel free to browse our FAQs, and if you want to talk to us about eligibility for free home insulation grants, or book a no-obligation survey, please get in touch with us by calling 0800 368 9938.
+Feel free to browse our FAQs, and if you want to check if you’re eligible for free home insulation grants please take our 30 second eligibility test or get in touch with us by calling 0800 368 9938.